OpenSourceEconomics/econ-project-templates/_sources/waf.txt

     python waf.py

-actually has the same effect.
+can be used as a shortcut and actually has the same effect.

 The installation phase